-Your employer will be able to offset the tuition fees associated with this program against the Apprenticeship Levy; they should seek financial guidance on this through professional services.
+Your employer will offset the tuition fees associated with this program against the Apprenticeship Levy; they should seek financial guidance on this through professional services.

 Teaching and Learning Methods

-This course is studied on a modular basis, leading to a foundation degree qualification after three years, and, following a further two years of study, an honors top-up degree.
-The program content is delivered over one day a week, which can be arranged to fit around your work schedule and the demands of your employer.
-You will also be expected to undertake a significant amount of independent study, however, the program structure is designed to ease you into this with opportunities for you to develop your academic skills and literacy.
+This course is studied on a modular basis, leading to a foundation degree qualification after three years and, following a further two years of study, an honours top-up degree.
+At just one-day per week, the program schedule can fit your employer's demands.
+You will also be expected to undertake a significant amount of independent study.
+However, the program structure is designed to ease you into this with opportunities to develop your academic skills and literacy.

-Teaching methods range from lectures and seminars through to group tutorials and working in small groups in our nuclear simulator, and our materials and manufacturing labs.
+Teaching methods range from lectures and seminars to group tutorials and small groups in our nuclear simulator and our materials and manufacturing labs.
 You will also have open access to our online program resources.

-All staff involved in the delivery of any courses within the College are approved to teach and/or assess the subjects and modules they deliver.
+All staff involved in delivering any courses within the College are approved to teach and/or assess the subjects and modules they deliver.
 The approval process ensures that staff delivering and/or assessing a given program are appropriately qualified, with relevant technical and industrial experience and professional practice.

 Career Options and Progression

-A degree in nuclear engineering offers transferrable skills in a wide variety of fields, including nuclear, automotive, civil, control and instrumentation, electrical, or mechanical engineering.
-Some graduates pursue roles in the design and analysis of complex engineering systems such as nuclear reactors, whilst some pursue roles within engineering management.
-Graduates may later seek to attain professional recognition such as Chartered Engineer status (CEng) or certified Engineering Technician (EngTech).
+A degree in nuclear engineering offers transferrable skills in various fields, including nuclear, automotive, civil, control and instrumentation, electrical, or mechanical engineering.
+Some graduates pursue roles in designing and analysing complex engineering systems such as nuclear reactors, while others follow engineering management roles.
+Graduates may later seek professional recognition such as Chartered Engineer status (CEng) or certified Engineering Technician (EngTech).

 Graduates from the BEng (Hons) program enter employment locally, nationally, or even internationally with an industry-recognized qualification.
-They can also choose to progress onto level 7 courses (master’s degrees), which are offered by Lancaster University and other universities nationwide.
+They can also choose to progress onto level 7 courses (master’s degrees) offered by Lancaster University and other universities nationwide.

 Degree Apprenticeship - Sellafield Ltd